DOI-USGS/asc-public-docs/docs/how-to-guides/SPICE/using-web-spice-in-isis-and-ale.md

 ```

 !!! tip "spiceinit"
     The ISIS app *spiceinit* has two driver engines: ISIS and ALE.
-Setting `web=yes` will use the [old ISIS SPICE webserver](https://astrogeology.usgs.gov/docs/how-to-guides/environment-setup-and-maintenance/isis-data-area/#isis-spice-web-service).
-If your *IsisPreferences* has the web SpiceQL feature enabled, *spiceinit* will use SpiceQL via the ALE engine to load kernels.
+Setting `web=yes` will use the [old ISIS SPICE webserver](https://astrogeology.usgs.gov/docs/how-to-guides/environment-setup-and-maintenance/isis-data-area/#isis-spice-web-service) but you will still need to download the `base` directory to your `ISISDATA` path.
+If your *IsisPreferences* has the web SpiceQL feature enabled, *spiceinit* will use SpiceQL via the ALE engine to load kernels and no local data area will be necessary.

 ## ALE